Phoenix

 The AZNPS Grow Native resources provide additional information about landscaping with native plants, including planning your garden and pamphlets available to download.

-Local Nurseries & Plant Sales
+Local Retail Nurseries

-We’ve compiled a list of metro Phoenix nurseries that generally offer a selection of native plants.
 Some have more variety than others, and inventory changes frequently or may be seasonal.
 So, it is best to inquire with a few nurseries by phone or email to determine which one suits your needs.

-Butterfly Wonderland – Spring Plant Sale: (Scottsdale, AZ) March 18-19.
+Butterfly Wonderland – Spring Pollinator Plant Sale: March 15 – 17

 Wildflower Seeds